How civil resistance works, maybe

 We want change - so we need to MAKE change

 My operating theory is that much of how we now understand social movements comes from the example of the Civil Rights Movement – and that because they marched, we think we should too.
 But the more you read about the Movement, the more you learn that practically none of their actions were symbolic.
 The very premise of Jim Crow was that Black people weren't supposed to be places – so when they went into them anyway, that was a radical act.
 Simply physically being at lunch counters, Greyhound waiting rooms, bus seats, shopping districts during Christmas season – these actions broke laws.
 They challenged authority.
 They had wide economic consequences.
-And they just happened, to look like marches.
+It's that they just happened, to look like marches.

 Marching does have its own benefits - such as deepening the commitment of the marchers, and displaying power to those who aren't sure if they want to join.
 But if there is any lesson to be taken from the countries that succeed in regime change – nonviolently or not – then it is that marching is simply not its own goal.
 So if we act as if marching, alone, will do our work for us, then we are doomed.
 And I say this sincerely.
 Doomed.